aerlabsAI/.github/profile/README.md

 ---

 ## 📖 About
-**AerLabs** is an open AI research lab focused on advancing AI systems across the full stack.
+**AER Labs** is an open AI research lab focused on advancing AI systems across the full stack.
 Our vision is not just to optimize AI systems, but to remove the critical bottlenecks that prevent widespread adoption.

 We work on:
 -   **GPU Orchestration:** Efficient resource management for distributed GPU workloads.